Landau levels in curved space realized in strained graphene: Introduction

 Besides the potential experimental realization in solid state graphene, we propose that such a strain profile can be engineered---and the effects of curvature seen---in graphene analogues such as photonic or sonic lattices, where the level of control is much higher than in conventional graphene.
 In these systems it is possible to modify the position of each lattice site individually.
 It would be exciting indeed to see the effects of curvature on the quantum Hall effect in these experimental set-ups.
 Synthetic LL for photons have already been seen in optical resonators \cite{Gromov1,Gromov2}.

-The structure of our paper is the following: In section \ref{sec:FT} we introduce the field theory formalism of a Dirac fermion in curved space.
-We discuss why this implies that there is no spin connection term in the Hamiltonian derived from the TB model.
-The section \ref{sec:TB} shows the explicit map between the continuum Hamiltonian derived from the TB model and the field theory from section \ref{sec:FT}.
-We then focus on a particular strain profile for section \ref{sec:2nd_order} and use the expressions from section \ref{sec:TB} to evaluate the magnetic field and curvature to second order in strain for this particular profile.
-We perform numerics on this TB model in section \ref{sec:num} and see explicitly the effects of curvature in the results.
+The structure of our paper is the following: In Sec. \ref{sec:FT} we introduce the field theory formalism of a Dirac fermion in curved space.
+Sec. \ref{sec:TB} shows the explicit map between the continuum Hamiltonian derived from the TB model and the field theory from Sec. \ref{sec:FT}.
+We then focus on a particular strain profile for Sec. \ref{sec:2nd_order} and use the expressions from Sec. \ref{sec:TB} to evaluate the magnetic field and curvature to second order in strain for this particular profile.
+We perform numerics on this TB model in Sec. \ref{sec:num} and see explicitly the effects of curvature in the results.
+In Sec. \ref{sec:comparison} we present a comparison of our results with other works.